Sorcerer785/Web3_Master/PROJECT_SUMMARY.md

 - Rapidly evolving technology landscape

 ### Solution
-PaalAI addresses these challenges by providing:
+Web3_Master addresses these challenges by providing:
 - An AI-powered chat interface that can answer user questions instantly
 - Integration with real-time blockchain data for address lookups and gas prices
 - A comprehensive knowledge base of Web3 concepts and best practices